 I will be using Blackboard for course announcements, including any changes to the course.
-You are responsible for making sure that you receive course announcements in a timely fashion, for example by having them delivered to your e-mail.
+You are responsible for making sure that you receive course announcements in a timely fashion.

 Course Communications and Support

 We will be using Blackboard discussions for course discussions and support.
 For any course questions that do not involve your grades or direct information about your solutions to the assignment, I encourage you to ask questions in class or in the Blackboard discussion channels so other students can see the answer.